 Provisioning a Multi-tenant CSP Agnostic Cloud Platform for the Federal Government

 Imagine deploying a greenfield multi-tenant, CSP agnostic cloud platform using HashiCorp and other related products.
 Add the purpose being for a strategic federal government agency in the security sector to accelerate the mandate for components to move to the cloud.
-Welcome to CloudFactory!
-Working with a small team of engineers and supporting roles we have been building out this platform and the results are impressive.
-The platform includes an encompassing collection of DevSecOps tools that are used to manage the infrastructure and deployments, including multiple members of the HashiCorp suite.
-The services are also available to the tenant applications greatly reducing the time and money that would be expended to deploy them as yet another variation of the stack required to operate modernized applications in the cloud.
+With a small team of engineers and supporting roles, such a platform was built out and the results were impressive.
+This included an encompassing collection of DevSecOps tools used to manage the infrastructure and deployments, including multiple members of the HashiCorp suite.
+The services were also available to the tenant applications greatly reducing the time and money that would be expended to deploy them as yet another variation of the stack required to operate modernized applications in the cloud.
 The infrastructure provisioning is end to end, starting with secure networks in a transit/spoke configuration including fully configured Cisco routers.
-The talk will go through the architecture, highlighting the key aspects that make it all come together.
-And of course, we will demo and step into code just enough to show the organization and design tenants and showcase the HashiCorp products in use from the start to finish of the process.View all speakers
+The talk will discuss what would go into such a platform starting with the architecture, highlighting the key aspects that make it all come together.
+And of course, we will step into example code just enough to show the organization and design principles and showcase how the HashiCorp products can be used from the start to finish of the process.View all speakers

 About Mike Augustine